 Some ladies are not ready to have a baby and start a family when they are in their peak reproductive years.
 As a result, some may prefer to have their eggs frozen so they can try for pregnancy even after their fertility has declined.
-This is also known as social egg freezing.
+This is also known as elective egg freezing.

 Egg Freezing in Singapore

+Egg freezing for medical reasons is allowed in Singapore and as of 2023, elective egg freezing will be allowed too.
 Each patient is different and therefore ladies should always consult their doctor to find out if egg freezing is a viable option.